-We have introduced an extended life-cycle model of communities that contains the parameter $s{\min}$ , the minimum community size.
-Using the network of genetic programming (GP) researchers as a case study, we have shown that our model allows for a finer-grained analysis than previous models on community evolution.
-The effect of $s{\min}$ on community evolution depends on which community event we focus on.
-The parameter $s{\min}$ did not seem to affect the trends in community events such as birth, direct, and stagnant.
-However, different values of $s{\min}$ resulted in different trends for expansion.
-We addressed the issue of stability of community size by defining the stable event.
-The proportion of change $c \neq 0$ in community size is said to be stable if c lies strictly between the thresholds for contraction and expansion.
-Furthermore, we have shown that $s{\min}$ can be fine-tuned to detect anomaly in community evolution.
-From the GP network, we uncovered that the lifespan of communities is distributed as an exponential-law.
-An avenue for future research includes using other real-world datasets to test our model and our exponential-law of lifespan.
+We have introduced an extended life-cycle model of communities that contains the parameter s{\min} , the minimum community size.
+Using the network of genetic programming (GP) researchers as a case study, we have shown that our model allows for a finer-grained analysis than previous models on how communities change over time.
+Trends in community events found in the GP network were modeled as exponential, logarithmic, and polynomial functions.
+In some cases, s{\min} did not seem to affect trends in some community events.
+In other cases, relatively small values of s{\min} resulted in one trend for an event, while larger values resulted in a different trend for the same event.
+Finally, we have shown that s{\min} can be fine-tuned to detect anomaly in community evolution.